Sunday 26 December 2021

 Australians celebrate Boxing Day, a public holiday, by venturing out to attend sports events.
 In South Australia, the day is celebrated as Proclamation Day.

-Two major sporting events that begin on Boxing Day are the Boxing Day Cricket Test and the Sydney to Hobart Yacht race.
+Two major sporting events that begin on Boxing Day are the Boxing Day Cricket Test and the Sydney to Hobart Yacht race. ( the 2020 Rolex Sydney Hobart Yacht Race cancelled amid COVID-19 concerns).
 Another favourite activity during the day is shopping, with many stores offering post-Christmas sales.

 A quiet day is often spent recovering from the lead up to Christmas and the festivities of Christmas Day by watching the Cricket (Boxing Day Test match) or the Sydney to Hobart Yacht race on TV.
 Many Australians also head off on holidays or go to the Boxing Day Sales and grab some bargains or prepare for the next celebration – New Years Eve!